You’ve undoubtedly heard the old adage “practice makes perfect.” And you’ve probably also heard the saying “perfect practice makes perfect” too.

 - However, the researchers were able to identify the exact phase of sleep that seems to be responsible for the associated performance improvements.
 Namely, deep sleep.
 That’s the phase of sleep when you’re totally zonked out and it’s really difficult to wake you up (and is, interestingly, the phase when sleepwalking occurs).
 It takes some time to get into deep sleep, so a quick 20 minute nap is probably not long enough to produce these performance improvements.

-A student recently told me a story about a time when he had only 7 days left to prepare for a concert, and was getting really stressed out about it until he realized he could turn 7 days into 14 days.
+For instance, a student once told me a story about a time when he had only 7 days left to prepare for a concert, and was getting really stressed out about it until he realized he could turn 7 days into 14 days.

-He practiced in the morning for 3 hours.
-Slept for 3 hours.
-Then did 3 more hours of practicing later in the day.
-In essence, turning each day into two days.
+He practiced in the morning for 3 hours (which was a normal day’s worth of practice for him).
+Then he slept for 3 hours.
+And then he did 3 more hours of practicing later in the day.
+In essence, turning each day into two days. 😂

 He was half-joking when he said this, but given the research above, perhaps there’s something to this strategy after all!